 - Capital purposes (i.e. purchase of land, equipment, fixtures or physical facilities, architectural restoration, etc.)

-- Activities that do not include sources of revenue other than the City’s contribution
+- The City of Ottawa will not fund 100% of the total cost of the project; the project budget must include sources of revenue other than the City’s contribution

 Types of Project Funding